NovikTF/InstaVal/README.md

  - Purpose of Mouse Movement:

 The primary purpose of this mouse movement is to maintain the responsiveness of the game client and prevent any potential issues with clicking on the buttons.

- - Benefits of Mouse Movement:

-Enhances the overall user experience by reducing the likelihood of encountering issues with button clicks in the game client.
-Helps maintain the application's reliability and effectiveness in automating agent selection.